jochenalt/Pentapod-Design/docs/assembly.md

 <img width=500 src="../images/assembly-prepare-hip-wire.jpg"/>

 Put the other half on the hip and carefully move the wires aside.
-The halves fit very well, if the wires are correctly located, but some experience is required to put them in the rabbets.
+The halves fit very well, if the wires are correctly located.
+If not, some experience is required to place them in the rabbets.
 If the hip halves have a gap, the wires are not placed correctly.
 Do not act with force, you would just damage the wires.

 <img width=500 src="../images/assembly-hip-bottom-half.jpg"/>